Developing confident, respectful

 1. What policy is used to admit children to the school?

 A: The admissions policy is published each year by the school; any changes having been consulted on with the Local Authority and Community.
-For more information please see our admissions policy (Pdf).
+For more information please see our admission policy 2024-25 (Pdf) admission policy 2025-26 (Pdf)

 2. What is your catchment area?